filipeqs/DevConnector/README.md

 # DevConnector

-Blog app for developers where users are able to create a profile, create posts and interect with other developers.
+Blog app for developers where users are able to create a profile, create posts and interact with other developers.

 Check the demo hosted on https://filipe-dev-connector.herokuapp.com/.